 phone: 303.842.7360

-Page has been teaching writing workshops for 22 years, in over 200 venues in the U.S. and British Columbia.
-She often teaches across genre because, whether she’s talking about narrative nonfiction, memoir, or fiction, she believes that all good writing starts at the emotional root of the human experience.
+Page has been teaching writing workshops for nearly 30 years, in over 300 venues in the U.S. and British Columbia.
+In addition to the “Works-in-Progress” seminars Page leads at Mount Vernon Canyon Club in Colorado, she is also a popular presenter at writing conferences around the country.
+She often teaches across genre because, whether she’s talking about narrative nonfiction, memoir, poetry, or fiction, she believes that all good writing starts at the emotional root of the human experience.
 The content of her workshops can be customized to fit most audiences, but here are a few of her favorite topics (some based on articles she has written for The Writer Magazine, Sojourns, Huff Post, The Roundup, Terralingua, etc.)

 Topics